fpco/terraform-aws-foundation/modules/elk-stack/UPGRADE.md

 Wait for terraform to finish.
 After it's done, any new instances that will be created will use new configuration and will install the newer version.
 So, in theory, all we need to do right now is terminate currently running EC2 instances and let AWS autoscaling group detect the fact that we no longer have enough of those instances and automatically deploy new ones in the place of old ones.
+Not too fast, it must be done in the specific order.

 ## ELK version